 How to select the right postgraduate course for you

-Ask yourself what the type of programme you wish to follow: research or taught
+Ask yourself what type of programme you wish to follow: research or taught

-But before you decide what you want to study, ask yourself what the type of programme you wish to follow: research or taught.
+But before you decide what you want to study, you should ask yourself about what type of programme you wish to follow: research or taught.

 Research masters, including MLitt’s, generally take 15 months to four years, depending on whether it’s full-time or part-time.
 If you choose a research-based course, explore the courses in your research area and the quality of the support and supervision offered.
 You can contact potential employers in your research area for views on the programme’s strengths.